 I support coal use and production.
-Coal is a vital component of the American economy, with a third of the nation’s electricity being generated from it.
+Coal is a vital component of the American economy, with a fifth of the nation’s electricity being generated from it.
 Metallurgical coal, which the Ninth District has an abundance of, is also critical in our production of steel.
 We need to increase current coal production and eliminate overly burdensome regulations that hurt the industry with little to no environmental gains.
 I also support research into technologies to burn coal more efficiently.

 I support common sense policies that safeguard our ability to have clean air and clean water without unreasonably jeopardizing thousands of jobs or burdening American families with unbearable energy costs.

 Secured funding for a pilot program to reclaim abandoned mine lands for economic and community development in Virginia.
 Several awards have already been issued in the Ninth District under this program, including: